Search

 Back to top

-• Wear approved safety glasses or goggles, or a face shield (with safety glasses or goggles), or other safety headwear as necessary when doing work such as grinding, hammering, cutting, welding, and working with batteries.
+• Wear approved safety glasses, goggles, a face shield (with safety glasses or goggles), or other safety headwear as necessary when doing work such as grinding, hammering, cutting, welding, and working with batteries.
 Refer to the OSH Answers section Personal Protective Equipment for more information.

 • Wear approved respiratory protection when welding, sanding, grinding, and spray painting.

-• Use approved protective headwear when working in pits, under hoisting equipment, or where there is the danger of materials falling from above.
+• Use approved protective headwear when working in pits, under hoisting equipment, or where there is a danger of materials falling from above.

 • Protect yourself from sharp edges and protruding parts.
 Wear gloves and cover sharp objects with tape, rags or wooden guards.

-• Care for all PPE according to the manufacturers recommendations.
-Store respiratory protection in a clean dry area when not in use.
-Hang fall protection system belts, landyards, harnesses up after each use.
+• Care for all PPE according to the manufacturer's recommendations.
+Store respiratory protection in a clean, dry area when not in use.
+Hang fall protection system belts, lanyards, and harnesses up after each use.
 Regularly launder coveralls.

 • Inspect and replace any PPE that is badly damaged or defective.